 The anticipation for Denver’s 2018 420 Rally continues to build as the battle for the permit is still underway.
-The 420 Rally is a monumental day for the cannabis industry and has been for years.
+The 420 Rally is a monumental day for the cannabis industry and has been for years, with cannabis dispensary customers loving the great 420 marijuana deals and events that happen.
 The legalization of marijuana is a beautiful thing to celebrate, but the 2017 rally was far from a beautiful gathering.
 As many of us have already heard, the 420 Rally in 2017 cast a grim shadow on Denver’s professional cannabis industry.
 The unprofessionalism of the 2017 permit holder, Miguel Lopez, has caused the city of Denver to be very cautious with who receives the next permit.
 The chain of events that have led us to this point has put a ton of pressure and anticipation on the 420 Rally in 2018.

 Recovering from 2017

 The 420 Rally is one of the largest events to take place in Downtown Denver.
 This massive gathering of people from all walks of life symbolizes the widespread benefits that cannabis has to offer.
 It is more than just a plant.
 This plant has the ability to bring thousands of people together on one day, 4/20.
 It is no surprise that it is a competitive race to obtain the permit for Denver’s 420 Rally in 2018.
 To have the honor to put on such an event is a remarkable thing.